markmap-universe/hexo-markmap/README.md

 ### Frontmatter Options

-Just like you use Frontmatter in your Markdown files in Hexo, you can use Frontmatter in the `markmap` tag to customize your mindmap!
+Just like you use frontmatter in your Markdown files in Hexo, you can use frontmatter in the `markmap` tag to customize your mindmap!

 ```yaml
 # Optional, if not set, a random ID will be generated